Jayaram976/AI-Projects-2025-26/README.md

-# Stable Diffusion Image Generator
+# Text To Image Generator

 A web application that generates high-quality images from text prompts using Stable Diffusion v1.5.